overegneered/rowing.egneer.ing/content/equipment/blades.md

 - Rubber is extremely grippy (sometimes *too* grippy[^1]) and very durable and easy to clean.
 - Wood gets very slippy when wet and tends to be thicker than the other grip options.
 I'm personally not a big fan of wooden grips, but others like them.

 [^1]: I've never come away from an outing with rubber grips without new blisters.
-Then again, maybe my hands are just being babied by microfibre and just need to toughen up a bit!
+Then again, maybe my hands are just being babied by microfibre and need to toughen up a bit!